Dear little ones,

 Today waves of sadness hit me, seeing you grow into boys instead of babies.
 I miss those baby snuggles and baby arms around my neck.
 But then I see you run to each other and play tag and my heart smiles.
 My soul is comforted knowing you have each other.
 No matter what happens to me, you have each other.
-You have a built in companion, a buddy to wrestle, a friend to dig for worms, to build forts and to get in trouble with.
+You have a built-in companion, a buddy to wrestle, a friend to dig for worms, to build forts and to get in trouble with.
 As you grow up, you have someone to talk to about girls, to complain about mom and dad, to go fishing and to help you buy your first car.
-I don’t need to be your best friend – you have each other.
+I don’t need to be your best friend; you have each other.

 This whole time, I’ve thought I was enough for you.
 But today I realized I was wrong.
-You need each other.
-Maybe even more than you need me.
+You need each other, maybe even more than you need me.
 Lord willing, you will have each other longer than you’ll have me.
 And you’ll need each other in a big way when I’m gone.
 You, my younger son, need your big brother’s sensitive and loving spirit and you, my older son, need your little brother’s passionate and stubborn exuberance.
 Draw on each other’s strengths and help each other with your weaknesses.
 And as much as I adore you and want to be everything you need, I know that I can’t be.
 You need your best friend.

 Today I watched you discover your need for each other.
-I watched you, my older son, yell your little brother’s name as he came towards you screaming his name over and over until he noticed you.
-Then I watched you jump off the swing to run towards him, arms open wide.
+I watched you, my older son, yell your little brother’s name as he came toward you screaming his name over and over until he noticed you.
+Then I watched you jump off the swing to run toward him, arms open wide.
 I watched his face light up as he saw you.
 I saw his little feet speed up as he raced toward your waiting arms.
 Then I watched you hug the biggest hug, smiling like your heart would burst.
 I saw you hold each other for a few more moments than a normal hug, your arms needing each other’s presence.
 I saw you swirl around and laugh, enjoying being together.
 Then I watched as you ran off together to play, reaching for each other’s hands, not wanting to lose contact even for a second.
 I saw the younger one fall and instead of reaching for me, he reached for you, his older brother.
 I saw the older one climb faster, and the younger one try to keep up.
 I saw all the other kids fade away, as you two loved each other fiercely.
 You became best friends.

-Today waves of sadness hit me, but then an ocean of joy flooded my soul.
+Today, waves of sadness hit me, but then an ocean of joy flooded my soul.
 Seeing you, my little ones, fully loved by one another knowing I don’t have to be all you need.
 I feel confident your friendship will weather many storms together and beat many monsters together.
 My little ones, you are not alone.
 You have your best friend.